ulmer-morozov/angular-dateclicker/README.md

 #How to use

-Link dateclicker to your app^
+Link dateclicker to your app
 `angular.module('app', ['dateclicker'])`

 Use in code: